bgoonz/gists-revamp/by-extension/markdown/2021-06-02_Github-Repositories-That-Will-Teach-You-How-To-Code-For-Free--ad0ecf59d89e.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*OGbTycPsogJHNqrZ.gif" class="graf-image" /></figure><figure><img src="https://cdn-images-1.medium.com/max/800/0*u2EbjIkzp7eZwBtY.png" class="graf-image" /></figure>### See how the exact same Medium.com clone (called <a href="https://demo.realworld.io/" class="markup--anchor markup--h3-anchor">Conduit</a>) is built using different <a href="https://codebase.show/projects/realworld?category=frontend" class="markup--anchor markup--h3-anchor">frontends</a> and <a href="https://codebase.show/projects/realworld?category=backend" class="markup--anchor markup--h3-anchor">backends</a>.
 Yes, you can mix and match them, because they all adhere to the same <a href="https://github.com/gothinkster/realworld/blob/master/spec" class="markup--anchor markup--h3-anchor">API spec</a> 😮😎

-While most “todo” demos provide an excellent cursory glance at a framework’s capabilities, they typically don’t convey the knowledge & perspective required to actually build _real_ applications with it.
+While most “todo " demos provide an excellent cursory glance at a framework’s capabilities, they typically don’t convey the knowledge & perspective required to actually build _real_ applications with it.

-RealWorld solves this by allowing you to choose any frontend (React, Angular 2, & more) and any backend (Node, Django, & more) and see how they power a real world, beautifully designed fullstack app called “<a href="https://demo.realworld.io/" class="markup--anchor markup--p-anchor">Conduit</a>”.
+RealWorld solves this by allowing you to choose any frontend (React, Angular 2, & more) and any backend (Node, Django, & more) and see how they power a real world, beautifully designed fullstack app called “<a href="https://demo.realworld.io/" class="markup--anchor markup--p-anchor">Conduit</a> ".

 _Read the_ <a href="https://medium.com/@ericsimons/introducing-realworld-6016654d36b5" class="markup--anchor markup--p-anchor"><em>full blog post announcing RealWorld on Medium.</em></a>